pegulabs/terms/privacy_policy.md

 ## Summary

 Hi!
-You’ve found Pegu and our Privacy Policy.
-This document describes what personal information you give us when you use the Service and what we’re allowed to do with it.
-We take your privacy very seriously, so please read through the Privacy Policy to make sure we’re on the same page.
-If you haven’t read our [Terms of Service](/terms) yet, you should.
-It’s our contract with you that defines how we work together.
+You've found Pegu and our Privacy Policy.
+This document describes what personal information you give us when you use the Service and what we're allowed to do with it.
+We take your privacy very seriously, so please read through the Privacy Policy to make sure we're on the same page.
+If you haven't read our [Terms of Service](/terms) yet, you should.
+It's our contract with you that defines how we work together.
 It also defines a bunch of helpful key words that make it easier to write legal documents.
 Those words mean the same thing here in the Privacy Policy that they do in the Terms, unless we tell you